-Findings: The UK dataset included 122,305 individuals (1,202 RT-PCR positive).
-Findings were replicated in a US dataset including 3,162 individuals (79 RT-PCR positive).
-Within three days of symptom onset, the COVID-19 specific symptom combination (cough, dyspnoea, fever, anosmia/ageusia) identified 69% of cases requiring 47 RT-PCR tests per positive case.
-The symptom combination with highest sensitivity was fatigue, anosmia, cough, diarrhoea, headache, and sore throat, identifying 96% of cases and requiring 96 tests-
+Findings: The UK cohort included 122,305 individuals (1,202 RT-PCR positive).
+Findings were replicated in the US cohort which included 3,162 individuals (79 RT-PCR positive).
+Within three days of symptom onset, the COVID-19 specific symptom combination (cough, dyspnoea, fever, anosmia/ageusia) identified 69% of cases requiring 47 RT-PCR tests per case (TPC).
+The symptom combination with highest sensitivity at three days was fatigue, anosmia, cough, diarrhoea, headache, sore throat, identifying 96% of cases and requiring 96 TPC-

 Interpretation: We confirm the significance of COVID-19 specific symptoms widely recommended for triggering RT-PCR.
 By using the data-driven optimization technique we identified additional symptoms (fatigue, sore throat, headache, diarrhoea) that enabled many more positive cases to be captured efficiently.
-By providing a set of solutions with optimal trade-offs between sensitivity and specificity, we produced a selection of symptom subsets that maximise the capture of cases given different laboratory capacities.
-The methodology may be of particular use for COVID-19 vaccine developers across a range of resource settings and have more far-reaching public health implications for detection of symptomatic SARS CoV2 infection.
+By providing a set of solutions with optimal trade-offs between sensitivity and specificity, we produced a selection of symptom combinations that maximise the capture of cases given different laboratory capacities.
+This may be of use for COVID-19 vaccine developers across a range of resource settings and have more far-reaching public health implications for detection of symptomatic SARS CoV2 infection.